The Right Horse Feed Based on Activity Level

 Shop these feeds if your horse gets most of their calories from pasture or hay.
 Click to shop

-These are feeds and supplements for mares, foals, and stallions during breeding season.
+These are feeds and supplements for mares, foals, and stallions during the breeding season.

 We hate to keep comparing horses to people, but pregnant mares need to eat for two, so to speak, much like your mom did.